TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Rename System HostName from JumpCloud.md

 ```
 ################################################################################
-# This script will update the system hostname, localHostname & computerName to
+# This script will update the system hostname to
 # match the value of this systems displayName in the JumpCloud console.
 # An API Key with read access is required to run this script.
 ################################################################################